khaled-11/Messenger-Sample/README.md

 ### Requirements:

 > **Facebook Page**: You need to have a Facebook page to use with this App.
 When the users chat with your page, this chatbot App will take over the conversation and respond.
-To create a new Page, visit https://www.facebook.com/pages/create.
+To create a new Page, click [here](https://www.facebook.com/pages/create).

 > **Facebook Developer Account**: You need to have a Facebook Developer Account to create a new App so you can integrate this experience.
 If you don't have an account, create a new one on the [Facebook Developers website](https://developers.facebook.com/), then click "get started" on the top right of the page.

 > **Wit.ai Account**: You need a Wit.ai account to create a new Wit App and define your intents.
 To create one, go to [Wit.ai website](https://wit.ai/), and click "Continue with Facebook".

-> **Tools**: Node.js preferred version 13.9.0, .
+> **Node.js & NPM**: Node.js preferred version "latest" & NPM preferred version "latest".
+If you don't have them on your machine, go to [Node.js Website](https://nodejs.org/en/) to download Node.js & NPM.

+> **FFMPEG Framework**: You need to have FFMPEG framework on your machine and accessible from the command line.
+The installation process is different for each operating system.
+For windows, you can read [this article](http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/) which explains how to set it up.

 # Installation: